Emtenan-e/weather-app/README.md

 - Interfaces and logic **Flutter & Dart**
 - API to connect to server **HTTP Package**.
 - For data storage **REST API / JSON**.

+## Requirements
+- Flutter SDK
+- Internet connection
+- API Key

+## How to run
+- Create your own API key and add it to the project.